Adlink-ROS/roscube-doc/scenario/time_sync/synchronization.rst

     You can check camera devices by using command in terminal : ``ls /dev/video*``.

-Cameras without ISP can use **Argus API** to preview the camera's video streaming, or you can use **GStreamer NVArgusCameraSrc plugin** to preview the video streaming.
+Use **GStreamer NVArgusCameraSrc plugin** to preview the video streaming by following command below:

 .. code-block:: bash

     # Open a terminal and type command to open camera 1's video streaming.
     gst-launch-1.0 nvarguscamerasrc sensor-id=0 ! 'video/x-raw(memory:NVMM), width=2048, height=1280, framerate=30/1' ! nvvidconv flip-method=0 ! 'video/x-raw, format=(string)I420' ! xvimagesink -e
     # Can change the snesor-id for other cameras.

+For more information, click `here <https://adlink-ros.github.io/roscube-doc/roscube-x/gmsl_camera/camera_usage.html>`_.